Why You Should Read Online Reviews and My Tips for Using Them Effectively for Travel, Making Purchases and In Life

-My professional background might explain a little about my interest in online reviews, but this topic is also relevant to the recent Meetup I attended to discuss home stay options for world travel.
-There, users of each service stressed the importance of reading online reviews for safety, setting expectations and ensuring an enjoyable experience.
-I agree.
+My professional background in market research might explain a little about my interest in online reviews, but this topic is also relevant to a recent Meetup I attended about home stay options for world travel.

 1. Scan reviews for commonalities.